-The equations governing steady flow of water in a two-dimensional, rectangular porous medium $\Omega$ have the following forms:
+The equations governing steady flow of water in a two-dimensional, rectangular porous medium Ω have the following forms:

-$$\mathbf{u} = -K \nabla p \quad \text{in } \Omega,$$
+$$u = -K \nabla p \quad \text{in } \Omega,$$

-$$\nabla \cdot \mathbf{u} = f \quad \text{in } \Omega.$$ (1)
+$$\nabla \cdot u = f \quad \text{in } \Omega. \tag{1.1}$$

-Here $\mathbf{u} = (u^x, u^y), p$ , and f represent the Darcy velocity, hydraulic head, and source term, respectively.
+Here $u = (u^x, u^y)$, p, and f represent the Darcy velocity, hydraulic head, and source term, respectively.
 In natural aquifers, the hydraulic conductivity K(x, y) varies in space depending upon the lithology of the host rock.
-We assume that K is bounded above and that $\inf K(x, y) > 0$ .
+We assume that K is bounded above and that inf K(x, y) > 0.

-The spatial variability, or heterogeneity, in K causes difficulties for mathematical modelers.
+The spatial variability, or heterogeneity, in K causes difficulties in mathematical modeling.
 In particular, two sources of poor conditioning often affect the linear systems that approximate the governing equations.
 One source is the need to use fine spatial grids to resolve the variations in the medium and the resulting variations in p and u.
 The other is the variability in K itself, which affects the matrix entries of the linear system.

 In this context, mixed finite-element methods have attracted much attention.
-These methods, together with appropriate choices of trial spaces, yield solutions for p and u that have the same order of accuracy as the grid mesh size $h \rightarrow 0$ (Douglas et al., 1983; Raviart and Thomas, 1977).
+These methods, together with appropriate choices of trial spaces, yield solutions for p and u that have the same order of accuracy as the grid mesh size $h \to 0$ ([5], [10]).
 Standard Galerkin and finite-difference formulations generally do not enjoy this property, since they require one to solve for p and then numerically differentiate to compute u.
-Since velocities determine the main features of the contaminant transport, mixed methods are therefore better suited to the coupled flow-and-transport problem.
+Since velocities determine the main features of the contaminant transport, mixed methods are, therefore, better suited to the coupled flow-and-transport problem.